 These maps denote the average annual chance of a hydrological drought occurring (%).
 Droughts are defined as 3 months of stream flow levels considerably below normal conditions; calculated through the Standardized StreamFlow Index (SSFI; see 'Drought' in Glossary).

-In The Gambia, an increase in drought frequency is expected under future climate conditions: mainly felt in the downstream parts of the river.
 This is particularly important for areas dependent on rivers for their water supply, navigation and electricity generation.

 WCI - Water Crowding Index